 Stuart Thomas regarded Mottisfont as his ‘masterpiece’, it is where his rose collection is based and where his garden design skills can best be seen.
 Stuart Thomas was also closely connected to Sissinghurst Castle, Hidcote Manor (where the famous red borders typify his style) and Mount Stewart to name but a few.
 In 1983 David Austin named a rose after him.

-Stuart Thomas a quiet, slightly spoken gentleman would always be found wearing a fresh flower on his lapel, which the gardens staff would be challenged to identify was the first Gardens Adviser at the National Trust who had acquired many gardens in the 1950s.
+Stuart Thomas a quiet, slightly spoken gentleman would always be found wearing a fresh flower on his lapel, (which the gardens staff would be challenged to identify – I bet they loved that!) was the first Gardens Adviser at the National Trust who had acquired many gardens in the 1950s.

 Prior to Stuart Thomas’s involvement in the gardens Geoffrey Jellicoe the architect, town planner, landscape architect and garden designer had made his stamp on the gardens with the pleached lime walk of red stemmed limes (Tillia platyphyllos ‘Rubra’) which was designed to evoke the architecture of the priories cloisters.